Arduino-IRremote/Arduino-IRremote/README.md

 This examples are a good starting point.
 A simple example can be tested online with [WOKWI](https://wokwi.com/projects/338611596994544210).

+#### MinimalReceiver + MinimalSender
+The **MinimalReceiver** example uses the **TinyReceiver** library  which can **only receive NEC and FAST codes, but does not require any timer**.<br/>
+MinimalReceiver can be tested online with [WOKWI](https://wokwi.com/arduino/projects/339264565653013075).
+Click on the receiver while simulation is running to specify individual IR codes.

+The **MinimalSender** example uses the **TinySender** library  which can **only send NEC and FAST codes**.<br/>
+Sending NEC protocol codes in standard format with 8 bit address and 8 bit command as in SimpleSender example.
+Saves  780 bytes program memory and 26 bytes RAM compared to SimpleSender, which does the same, but uses the IRRemote library (and is therefore much more flexible).

+#### SmallReceiver
+If the protocol is not NEC and **code size** matters, look at this example.<br/>

 #### ReceiveDemo
 Receives all protocols and **generates a beep with the Arduino tone() function** on each packet received.
-By connecting pin 5 to ground, you can see the raw values for each packet. **Example how to use IRremote and tone() together**.
+By connecting pin 5 to ground, you can see the raw values for each packet.
+It also seres as an **example how to use IRremote and tone() together**.

 #### AllProtocols
 Like ReceiveDemo but with 1604 LCD output and without tone().